geoxel/fhevm-sdk-cs/README.md

 ## Setup

 Retrieve the forked TFHE repo and build it with the c-api feature.
 The fork just adds the "safe" serialization of `ProvenCompactCiphertextList`.
 (I lost so many hours figuring out that "safe serialization" was absolutely different from "serialization")
-The branh commit is based on the last `release/1.3.x` branch.
+The branch commit is based on the tfhe-rs `release/1.3.x` branch.
 ```bash
 $ git clone https://github.com/geoxel/tfhe-rs.git
 $ cd tfhe-rs